“Attics are notoriously bad places to store things.” – Perri Kersh, Neat Freak

 I spend a lot of time giving people permission not to scrapbook if they don’t enjoy it.
 There is nothing wrong with keeping your print photos in an archival photo box.

-5. Organize them in a way that make sense
+5. Organize them in a way that makes sense

 You can label photos by decade, event, or family member, but don’t get caught up in categorizing them!
 The organizing process is all about getting in touch the part of the picture makes it important to you.